 You’re either for all guns or against all guns.

 Firearms are lethal weapons.
 All of them… potentially lethal.
 Lethality is not subject to gradation.
 It is binary.
-Whether a bad guy points a single-shot .22 Crickett, a 6-round Smith & Wesson .38-spl revolver, a 20-gauge shotgun, an M1 Garand, or an AR-10 at my wife, my son, my daughter, or me, it is a lethal threat (and I will respond accordingly).
+Whether a bad guy points a single-shot .22 Crickett, a 6-round Smith & Wesson .38-spl snub-nose revolver, a 20-gauge shotgun, a World War 2 era M1 Garand, or an AR-10 at my wife, my son, my daughter, or me, it is a lethal threat (and I will respond accordingly).
 It doesn’t matter whether you point a tiny two-shot palm-sized .22-cal Derringer or a .50-cal Barrett rifle at a cop.
 The response will be the same (they will shoot you!).
 It is a lethal threat, regardless of the firearm.

 So, if you are opposed to ownership of an AR-15, and you are intellectually and logically consistent, you MUST oppose private ownership of ALL firearms.
 Go ahead.
 Admit it!
 It’s OK!
 At least you’ll be consistent and honest.
 I can respect that.
 I won’t agree, of course.
 But, I’ll at least see that you are logically consistent.

 Likewise, and perhaps not surprisingly, I am opposed to the ban of ANY firearm.
 That means I believe I have the Right to own ANY kind of firearm, including machine guns… long guns… short guns…. loud guns… quiet guns… big guns… little guns… ugly black plastic guns… pretty, shiny, engraved, wood guns.
 As long as I am using them safely and legally, I have a Right to have them.
 PERIOD.
 (Murder is against the law, by the way, regardless of whether a gun, knife, blunt object, or bare hands are used.)